hjmschoonvelde/ess_qta_2024/README.md

   -  Grimmer, J ., Roberts, M.E., and Stewart, B.M.
 (2022).
 Text as Data: A New Framework for Machine Learning and the Social Sciences.
 Princeton: Princeton University Press: chapter 8.
   - Rodriguez, P.L. and Spirling, A., (2022).
 Word embeddings: What works, what doesn't, and how to tell the difference for applied research.
 The Journal of Politics, 84(1): pp.101–115.

 *Day 4 - July 12*

 -	**Lecture**: What can we do with dictionaries and how can we validate them?
 Sensitivity and specificity.

--	**Lab**: Examining similarity and complexity of documents.
+-	**Lab**: Categorizing texts using off-the-shelf and home-made dictionaries.

 - **Readings**
-  - Grimmer, J.., Roberts, M.E., and Stewart, B.M.
+  - Grimmer, J., Roberts, M.E., and Stewart, B.M.
 (2022).
 Text as Data: A New Framework for Machine Learning and the Social Sciences.
 Princeton: Princeton University Press: chapter 16.
   - Rauh, C., (2018).
 Validating a sentiment dictionary for German political language–a workbench note.
 Journal of Information Technology & Politics, 15(4): pp.319–343.

 *Day 5 - July 15*

 -	**Lecture**: Human coding (or machine coding) and document classification using supervised machine learning.
 Evaluating a classifier.

--	**Lab**: Categorizing texts using off-the-shelf and home-made dictionaries.
-Using LLMs to do the coding for you.
+-	**Lab**: Binary classification of documents using a simple classifier.

 - **Readings**:
   - Daniel Jurafsky and James H. Martin (2020).
 Speech and Language Processing: An Introduc- tion to Natural Language Processing, Computational Linguistics, and Speech Recognition.
 3rd edition: Chapter 4